Stockdale v Hansard: Facts

-The Prisons Act 1835 had introduced the first national prison system in Great Britain, along with a regime of prison inspections.
-Whitworth Russell was one of the first inspectors and had been the reforming champion of the austere regime at the Millbank penitentiary.
-In Newgate prison, Russell and his fellow inspector, William Crawford, had discovered a well-thumbed edition of On Diseases of the Generative System, an 1811 book on reproductive system diseases by John Roberton, edited by Thomas Little, a pseudonym of John Joseph Stockdale.
+This 1827 version was edited by 'Thomas Little', a pseudonym of John Joseph Stockdale, who had in fact been publishing the book since its first appearance in 1811.
+His editorial advertisement (p. vii) states that Roberton himself had revised and enlarged the work, and the extent of Stockdale's contribution was the additional six plates and some occasional typographical corrections.

 Roberton was a radical and something of an outsider to the medical profession, and Stockdale's publications were often salacious or prurient.
-The book had attracted some distaste on its publication for its explicit anatomical plates.
-As required by the 1835 act, in March 1836 Russell and Crawford submitted their report on Newgate to the Home Secretary, who laid it before both the House of Commons and the House of Lords.
-Then the Commons (and later the Lords) ordered the report to be printed.
+The 1827 edition had attracted some distaste on its publication for its explicit anatomical plates.
+As required by the 1835 Prisons Act, in March 1836 Russell and Crawford submitted their report on Newgate to the Home Secretary, who laid it before both the House of Commons and the House of Lords.
+The Commons (and later the Lords) then ordered the report to be printed.

 Publication of such parliamentary papers for circulation solely among Members of Parliament (MPs) of the Commons, or peers of the Lords, was protected by absolute privilege under common law.
 (As of 2019 it remains so.)
 However, a further development from 1835 had resulted from MP Joseph Hume's campaign to make better use of the mass of parliamentary papers and to improve freedom of information by publishing parliamentary papers for sale to the general public.
 On that basis, Messrs Hansard, publishers of the eponymous parliamentary debates, who were contracted to print papers, made 200 copies of the Newgate report.
-Roberton's book was mentioned in the description of Ward no. 10 in Chapel Yard: